 With the introduction of the 1968 model, Chevrolet was greeted with something it had not heard with regards to the Corvette for a long time: criticism, much of it quite harsh.
 Although the new styling was well liked - and time has proven it to be a winner - it did require compromises.

-The interior was hard hit by the critics, who marveled at how the Corvette managed to grow bigger in the exterior while at the same time shrinking the interior.
+The interior was hard hit by the critics, who marveled at how the Corvette managed to grow bigger in the exterior while at the same time shrinking the insides.
 To accommodate a lower roofline, the seats were angled at 33° vs. the 25° in the previous generation.
 Support and padding was also lacking as was the overall level of comfort.
 The other problem was the center console which was widened to accommodate a three speed automatic transmission.
 Making matters worse was the door panels which intruded into the passenger area.

 There was also a sometimes perceived, sometimes reality based quality control problem.
 A long list of mostly nuisance items, many of which were corrected by hobbyist owners, were part of all 1968 Corvettes.
 Most of the issues, a lot of which were build quality related, were fixed in the 1969 and subsequent years.
 This reputation still plagues the '68s however, affecting their value.
 Defenders of the '68 respond that the concerns were overblown, making them attractively priced.